 When applying for a dental assistant position, remain professional and courteous from the very start.
 When you are applying, carefully state your background and make every word count.
 Use the “think twice, post once” methodology.
-That means keeping it warm and professional, and if you wouldn’t say something to your mother, don’t put it on the application.
+That means keeping it warm and professional.
+If you wouldn’t say something to your mother, don’t put it on the application.

 If you have a phone interview, take it as seriously as you would if it were in person.
 Choose a quiet location, speak slowly, write a cheat sheet of discussion points, and ask lots of questions.
-Remember to be courteous and respectful, because if the employer does not think you are taking these first steps seriously, they may dismiss you.
+Remember to be courteous and respectful.
+If the employer does not think you are taking these first steps seriously, they may dismiss you.

-Being courteous is just as important once you land the job, as this is the best way to keep the gig.
-When you are with patients, remember to smile, ask them how they are feeling, and take their mind off of the procedure by talking about their interests or weekend plans.
+Being courteous is just as important once you land the job.
+This is the best way to keep the gig.
+When you are with patients, remember to smile, ask them how they are feeling.
+Take their mind off of the procedure by talking about their interests or weekend plans.

 As a dental assistant, you are the first point of contact.
 It is no secret that people can get nervous visiting the dentist, so provide a relaxing environment and try your best to put them at ease.
 While you go through the procedure, explain the instruments and how using them will improve their ailments.